cg-tuwien/VulkanLaunchpadStarter/README.md

 - Download and install [Xcode](https://apps.apple.com/us/app/xcode/id497799835) from the Mac App Store!
   - Install the `Xcode Command Line Tools` by executing `xcode-select --install` from command line.
 This will install `Git` to your system.
 - Download and install one of the latest [Vulkan SDKs for MacOS](https://vulkan.lunarg.com/sdk/home#mac)!
 (At time of writing, the most recent version is 1.3.236.0.)
-  - _Note:_ If you are using a Mac which runs on Apple silicon, it could happen that a popup, requiring you to install Rosetta, appears.
-Please do this, even though we are going to use native Apple silicon libraries throughout development.
+  - _Note:_ If you are using a Mac which runs on Apple silicon, it could happen that a popup asks you to install Rosetta.
+Please confirm, even though we are going to use native Apple silicon libraries throughout development.
-  - _Note:_ Make sure to tick the box called `System Global Installation` during installation so the Vulkan SDK can be found by the system.
+  - _Important:_ Make sure to tick the box called `System Global Installation` during installation so the Vulkan SDK can be found by the system.
 - Download and install CMake through its [macOS universal Installer](https://cmake.org/download/) or a package manager like [Homebrew](https://formulae.brew.sh/formula/cmake)!
-  - _Note:_ The official website installer will not automatically add CMake to the system Path.
-If you are planning to use CMake from the command line, you need to open the CMake app, go to `Tools/How to Install For Command Line Use` and execute one of the three instructions listed.
+  - _Note:_ The official website installer will not automatically add CMake to the system PATH.
+If you are planning to use CMake from the command line, you need to open the CMake app, go to `Tools -> How to Install For Command Line Use` and execute one of the three instructions listed.
   - _Important:_ Ensure to get CMake version `3.22` or newer!

 ### Linux